-If your blood contains too much LDL cholesterol (cholesterol carried by low-density lipoprotein), it’s known as high cholesterol.
-When left untreated, high cholesterol can lead to many health problems, including heart attack or stroke.
+LDL cholesterol is any cholesterol carried by low-density lipoproteins.
+If your blood contains too much LDL cholesterol, you may be diagnosed with high cholesterol.
+Without treatment, high cholesterol may lead to many health issues, including heart attack and stroke.

-High cholesterol typically causes no symptoms.
+High cholesterol rarely causes symptoms in the beginning.
 That’s why it’s important to get your cholesterol levels checked on a regular basis.
-Learn what cholesterol levels are recommended for your age.

 Triglycerides are another type of lipid.
 They’re different from cholesterol.
 While your body uses cholesterol to build cells and certain hormones, it uses triglycerides as a source of energy.

 When you eat more calories than your body can use right away, it converts those calories into triglycerides.
 It stores triglycerides in your fat cells.
 It also uses lipoproteins to circulate triglycerides through your bloodstream.